Addressing the Language and Literacy Gaps in Humanitarian Aid & Development Work

 How do we Bridge Language and Literacy Gaps?

 In order to help those in need, we must be able to communicate with them.
-How can we possibly begin to find the solutions to complex problems if we cannot even ask the simple questions?
-Effective communication is the first and most important step to guarantee the success of humanitarian relief and development efforts.
-According to Ethnologue, a comprehensive catalogue of world languages published by SIL International, out of the 7,117 languages that are spoken today around the globe, 40.71%, or 2,926 are endangered.
+How can we possibly begin to find the solutions to complex problems if we cannot even ask simple questions?
+Effective communication is the first and most important step to guaranteeing the success of humanitarian relief and development efforts.
+According to Ethnologue, a comprehensive catalog of world languages published by SIL International, out of the 7,117 languages that are spoken today around the globe, 40.71%, or 2,926, are endangered.

 Data Source: Ethnologue